skimondo/linear-lambda-calculus/README.md

 # Lambda Linear Logic: Beluga and Coq Implementations

 The purpose of this repository it to implement the lambda linear logic using coq proof assistant.
-An implementattion is already available using Beluga proof assistant inside [carve directory](carve/README.md), it was written by Anonymous Author(s).
+An implementation is already available using Beluga proof assistant inside [carve directory](carve/README.md), it was written by Anonymous Author(s).

 ## Project Goals